influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/system-tables.md

 - Data reflects the state of a specific pod answering queries for the namespace.
   - A query for records in `system.queries` can return different results depending on the pod the request was routed to.

-**Data retention:** Data can be transient and is deleted on pod restarts.
+**Data retention:** System data can be transient and is deleted on pod restarts.

 ### queries measurement schema